Vasilios Pliatsikas

-Vasilios Pliatsikas (Βασίλειος Πλιάτσικας; born 14 April 1988) is a Greek professional footballer who plays as a centre-back.
+Vasilios Pliatsikas (Βασίλειος Πλιάτσικας; born 14 April 1988) is a Greek former professional footballer who played as a centre-back.

 Club career

 AEK Athens

-Pliatsikas began his AEK career in 2005, making his way up from the reserve team, he ended up making 37 league appearances for AEK.
+Pliatsikas began his AEK career in 2005.
+Making his way up from the reserve team, he ended up making 37 league appearances for AEK.

 Schalke

 On 30 June 2009, Pliatsikas signed a four-year contract with German club Schalke 04 for an undisclosed fee.
 The beginning of 2010 was not good as Pliatsikas tore his knee ligaments during a training session.
 This was a major blow as he was beginning to get consistent game time with his club and was in the reckoning for a starting place with his national team.
 He missed the rest of Schalke's season and also the FIFA World Cup with Greece.

 After a very difficult year for the defender marred by injury (149 days to be exact), Pliatsikas returned to action.